 Tarsal claw of Araneus diadematus.
 The central "hook" and serrated bristles, which together enable the spider to hold on to its web, are clearly visible.

-The tarsus of the Pedipalp of a female Araneus diadematus, with its single combed claw.
+The pedipalp of a female Araneus diadematus, with its single combed claw.